 Why do health science students need more immunizations?

 As a health science student, you have a much greater chance of being exposed to serious illnesses and diseases.
 The agencies we use for clinical experiences require that all health sciences students have the required immunizations.
 For patient safety, students without the necessary immunizations will not be allowed into the facility.
 Contact Student Health Services at immunizations [at] creighton [dot] edu for more information.

 How do I keep track of my immunizations?

 You can view your immunizations status on NEST.
-Feel free to contact Student Health with any questions by calling 402.280.2735 or emailing immunizations [at] creighton [dot] edu.
+Feel free to contact Student Health Services with any questions by calling 402.280.2735 or emailing immunizations [at] creighton [dot] edu.

 Who do I contact about financial aid and scholarships?